 The build quality is excellent.
 While the housing is plastic, it's quite solid, with minimal creaking or flex.
 However, there is a bit of a gap between the bezel and the display at the bottom of the monitor.

-The ergonomics are great, and it's easy to place in your preferred position for a long gaming session.
-You can also rotate the monitor vertically.
+The ergonomics are great.
+You can make any common adjustment, including rotating the monitor vertically, and most adjustments offer a wide range of movement.
 The stand has a cutout for cable management, which you can also see up close.

 This monitor doesn't have a backlight, so it doesn't require a local dimming feature.
 However, with a near-infinite contrast ratio, there isn't any blooming around bright objects, and it's the equivalent of a perfect local dimming feature.
 We still film these videos on the monitor so you can see how the screen performs and compare it with a monitor that has local dimming.